-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+, , 1 cification are readily available to C MS upon request

+through the Medicaid agency of Service Type: r the operating agency (if applicable).
-service ryper

-Statutory Service $\checkmark$
+Statutory Service ~

 Service:

-Case Management 4
+Case Management ~

-Alternate Service Title (if any):
+Alternate Service Title (if any y):

+^

+\checkmark

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

-$\checkmark$

-Category 2: Sub-Category 2:

-$\checkmark$

-Category 3: Sub-Category 3:

-$\checkmark$

-Category 4: Sub-Category 4:

-$\checkmark$
+Category 2: Sub-Category 2: Category 3: Sub-Category 3: Category 4: Sub-Category 4: ~ omplete this part for a renewal application or a new v waiver that replaces an existing waiver.
+Select one: O Service is included in approved waiver.
+The here is no change in service specifications.
+Service is included in approved waiver.
+Tl he service specifications have been modified.
+O Service is not included in the approved wa niver.

 Definition and Objective: Case Management (CM) is the term used to describe the many approaches needed to meet the service needs of persons who are at risk for institutionalization.
 Case Management coordinates services to assure the health and social needs, preferences and goals of the persons are met.
 It is the mechanism by which services are identified and monitored for these persons in an effort to provide continuity of care and avoid costly duplication of services.
-Case management services also include the coordination and facilitation of transitioning nursing facility residents to the community to receive Elderly and Disabled Waiver services.
-Mississippi does not claim additional cost for the facilitation of transition assistance services.
+Case management services also include assisting with the coordination and facilitation of transitioning nursing facility residents to the community to receive Elderly and Disabled Waiver services.

-The case managemet agency coordinates waiver services through the PSS.
-Once the PSS is developed the participant and/or their caregiver is given a list of qualified providers to choose from in their service area.
-The participant and/or their representative reviews the list of qualified providers to determine which provider would best meet the needs, preferences and goals of the participant.
-The participant and/or representative is given an opportunity in some instances to meet the provider prior to the selection in order to make a more informed choice.
-Once all options are taken into consideration the participant and/or caregiver selects the provider they feel best meets their needs.
+The case management agency coordinates waiver services through the Plan of Services and Supports (PSS).
+Once the PSS is developed the person and/or their caregiver is given a list of qualified providers to choose from in their service area.
+The person and/or their representative reviews the list of qualified providers to determine which provider best meet the needs, preferences and goals of the person.
+The person and/or representative is given an opportunity in some instances to meet the provider prior to the selection in order to make a more informed choice.
+Once all options are taken into consideration the person and/or representative selects the provider they feel best meets their needs.